microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 The `IContainerRuntimeOptions.chunkSizeInBytes` property is the only configuration for chunking and it represents the size of the chunked ops, when chunking is necessary.
 When chunking is performed, the large op is split into smaller ops (chunks).
 This config represents both the size of the chunks and the threshold for the feature to activate.
 The value enables a trade-off between large chunks / few ops and small chunks / many ops.
 A good value for this would be at around 204800.
 Setting this value to `Number.POSITIVE_INFINITY` will disable chunking.

 This config would govern chunking compressed batches only.
 We will not be enabling chunking across all types of ops/batches but **only when compression is enabled and when the batch is compressed**, and its payload size is more than `IContainerRuntimeOptions.chunkSizeInBytes`.

+### Notes

+-   Chunking is relevant for both `FlushMode.TurnBased` and `FlushMode.Immediate` as it only targets the contents of the ops and not the number of ops in a batch.
+-   Chunking is opaque to the server and implementations of the Fluid protocol do not need to alter their behavior to support this client feature.

 ## Disabling in case of emergency